palm86/hex_flora/priv/specimens/euphorbia_tuberosa.md

 ### Distribution in the Hex

-Sandy flats of De Doorns Sanstone Fynbos vegetation.
+Sandy flats of Hex River Arid Alluvium Fynbos vegetation.

 ### References